memobc/memolab-manual/README.md

 ## Undergraduate students
 All of the [above](#everyone), plus you will be expected to:
 - Assist other lab members with data collection or analysis (typically you will be assigned to particular projects).
 - Work with the lab manager and/or your research mentor to determine your weekly schedule.
+If you are not able to come in during your normal scheduled time, you must let the lab manager know.
 - Provide extra support to the lab manager (this may include filing paperwork).
+If you are in lab and do not have a task to do, you should ask the lab manager or your supervisor whether there is anything you can help out with.
 - At the beginning of each semester, complete the start-of-semester form pinned to the `#undergrads` channel on Slack.
 - At the end of each semester, complete the end-of-semester form pinned to the `#undergrads` channel on Slack.
 - Undergraduates who work in the lab for a full semester may have the option to assist with an EEG project during the following semesters in the lab.